 Eggplant: Choosing the right eggplant is crucial for a great-tasting mash.
 The eggplant must be big, juicy, firm to the touch, and light in weight as it’ll have few and small seeds.

 Roasting Eggplant: Roast the eggplant on an open gas flame.
-This will give you the best-charred flavor.
+This will give you the best charred flavor.

 If roasting your eggplant on the stove, I suggest you line the stove with foil by cutting a hole to fit around the burner.
 Place the eggplant directly on the grates of the gas stove or on the mesh rack.
 This will reduce the mess and make cleaning a breeze.
-My mom suggests to also not make slits in the eggplant so that the juices of the eggplant don’t come out and make a mess on the stove.
+My mom suggests also not to make slits in the eggplant so that the juices of the eggplant don’t come out and make a mess on the stove.

 If roasting the eggplant in the air fryer or oven, you can make slits in the baingan and stuff them with garlic cloves.
 The garlic cooks along with the eggplant, imparting the best flavor.